19bufordcarl/CarlRPG/Myth & Shadow/Magic/Spells/Spells by Level/Level 3/Fireball.md

 | Range    | 60 feet                                             |
 | Domains  | [Fire](../../Spell%20Domains/Fire.md)            |

 You shoot small ball of flame to a point you can see in range.

-It explodes, creating a 15 foot [Aura](../../Areas%20of%20Effect/Aura.md).
+The ball explodes, creating a 15 foot [Aura](../../Areas%20of%20Effect/Aura.md).

 Affected targets take 4d6 [Fire](../../../../Game%20Procedures/Combat/Damage%20Types/Fire.md) damage.

-Flammable objects that are not worn or carried start [Burning](../../../../Game%20Procedures/Hazards/Environmental%20Hazards.md#Burning) on [Fire](../../../../Game%20Procedures/Combat/Damage%20Types/Fire.md).
+Flammable objects that are not worn or carried start [Burning](../../../../Game%20Procedures/Conditions/Burning.md) on [Fire](../../../../Game%20Procedures/Combat/Damage%20Types/Fire.md).

 ---
 *Upcast: Deal an additional 1d6 damage per spell level*